Parwej0007/SALARY-SLIP-GENERATE/README.md

-# give input excel file which will be details of employees and get output each employees salary slip in PDF format.
+# give input excel file which will be details of employees and get output of each employees salary slip in PDF format.